ABRUZZO ITALY 10 DAY TOURS

 B, L, D

-Dinner tonight is in Barrea, and can include the locally caught trout.
+8:00 pm – Dinner tonight is in a village nearby, Villetta Barrea, which can include the locally caught trout.

 B, L, D

-Fully escorted tour, local English speaking tour guides, bus/train station transfers, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.
+Fully escorted tour by English speaking tour leaders Marco & Katri, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.